 This software package is a transmission and distribution line analyzer for rapid line parameter computations, steady-state and fault-induced electromagnetic interference studies (whether inductive or conductive) as well as an electric and magnetic field calculator.

-The SESTLC Pro software package is a transmission and distribution line analyzer for rapid line parameter (constants), EMF and steady-state or fault induced electromagnetic interference estimates (whether inductive and conductive).
+The SESTLC Pro software package is a transmission and distribution line analyzer for rapid line parameter (constants), EMF and steady-state or fault-induced electromagnetic interference estimates (whether inductive and conductive).
 It can be used to quickly estimate line parameters, electric fields, and magnetic fields associated with arbitrary configurations of transmission and distribution lines.
 It also estimates voltages and currents generated by electromagnetic interference on other neighboring metallic utilities, such as pipelines, railways and communications lines.
 The software has been designed with simplicity in mind, providing an abundance of useful information with minimal data entry, when applied to simple system configurations.
 This can be very helpful for preliminary analyses of more complex systems.
-An exposed line does not have to be parallel to the transmission line in a SESTLC Pro model, however a simplified data entry mode is available for cases where the exposed line is always parallel to the transmission line.
+A simplified data entry mode is available for cases where the exposed line is always parallel to the transmission line, however an exposed line does not have to be parallel to the transmission line in a SESTLC Pro model.
+Moreover, the path followed by the transmission line is no longer limited to a straight line.
+This new enhancement also eliminates the limitations of uniform span lengths and tower impedances that existed in previous versions of the program, where the transmission line could only follow a straight path.

 A summary of the estimations that can be made with SESTLC Pro: